Strategies for Effective Onboarding of Customer Service Agents and Fostering Continuous Learning

 2. Incentives: Offer incentives such as bonuses, promotions, or additional paid time off to agents who consistently contribute valuable knowledge.

-3. Performance Metrics: Incorporate knowledge capture and sharing metrics into performance evaluations, emphasising its importance.
+3. Performance Metrics: Incorporate knowledge capture and sharing metrics into performance evaluations, emphasising their importance.

 Author